Michael Schildberger

 Michael Julius Schildberger (4 April 1938 – 2 June 2010) was an Australian journalist, radio and television presenter, and author.
 He is best known for hosting A Current Affair in the 1970s.

+He was the son of Hermann Schildberger.
+Hermann had had an important musical career in Berlin prior to being brought out to Melbourne in 1939 by Rabbi Dr Herman Sanger, to escape the Nazis.
+He was accompanied by two his wife (check name) and by Michael who was then a babe-in-arms.

+Hermann became musical director of Temple Beth Israel in St. Kilda upon arrival in Melbourne in 1939, as well as taking on a number of other important musical roles including being the founding Musical Director of the Camberwell Chorale.

 Career

-Schildberger began his media career in 1955 when he joined The Sun News-Pictorial as a copy boy and subsequently became a cadet reporter.
+Michael Schildberger began his media career in 1955 when he joined The Sun News-Pictorial as a copy boy and subsequently became a cadet reporter.

 In 1958 he moved to GTV 9 where he remained for the next twenty years.
 During the 1970s he was executive producer and national host of A Current Affair.
 For that role, he was awarded a 1976 Logie Award for Best TV Interviewer.
 While at A Current Affair he conducted the first full-length television interview with singer-songwriter Neil Diamond, who had only previously done brief group press conferences.
 The interview was in conjunction with Diamond's 1975-76 "Thank You Australia" tour and nationally broadcast live concert.

 After leaving Channel 9, Schildberger worked for several years as Director of News for ATV 10 and FOX-FM.
 He then moved to Melbourne radio station 3LO where he hosted the morning program, with a short stint at 3DB.

 In 1984 he founded the media production company Business Essentials.

 Schildberger was diagnosed with prostate cancer in 1997.
 He achieved remission, and became a strong advocate of positron emission tomography.
 The cancer returned in early 2010.
 Schildberger died at the Cabrini Hospital in Prahran on 2 June 2010.